-The future of cyber security is one that is always changing.
+The future of cybersecurity is one that is always changing.
 Since the technology is growing at an exponential rate, it is sometimes hard for legislation and businesses to keep up with the latest safety measures.
 With this fast growing technology, it means that hackers and other cyber villains have access to harming thousands to even millions of people.
-Here are some future cyber security threats that we can be on the lookout for.
+Here are some future cybersecurity threats that we can be on the lookout for.

 We will probably begin to see more cyber attacks that are targeted to a specific area or group of people.
 For example, one cohort that could potentially be at risk is all those that use social media.
 Many spam campaigns have already been zoning in on this area since million of users use sites such as Facebook, YouTube, LinkedIn and more every day.
-By simply mimicking these sites, trusting users will click on links that lead to spam.
+By merely mimicking these sites, trusting users will click on links that lead to spam.
 More blended attacks will also increase.
 For example, you might find attacks through mobile devices, the cloud, and even through your “friends” on social media.